-Da-dum, da-dum – the peace of the god of the earth teased his senses.
+Da-dum, da-dum – the peace of the god of the earth teased him.

 Da-dum, da-dum, da-dum – the green light of Telumisere began to line the edges of his sight.

-Da-dum, da-dum, da-dum – it began to fill him.
-The pain in his back fading to a dull ache.
+Da-dum, da-dum, da-dum – the Green began to fill him.

 He was a Knight of the Emerald Flame.
 He’d live.